Innherredsferja: Establishment

 NOK 400,000 was borrowed and NOK 510,000 invested in a ferry from Moen & Sønns.
 It arrived at Levanger on 31 December 1957 and was named Innherredsferja.
 Initial plans were to have a crew of three on the ferry, but this was quickly expanded to five.
 The single-direction vessel had space for 75 passengers plus vehicles.
 During the test-run it became clear that the quay at Vangshylla was 75 cm too narrow to allow the ferry to dock.
 The first ferry service had ten different route combinations in each direction, and the fees were based on three different zones.
 Trips within Mosvik, Verran and Inderøy were in Zone 1, trips to and from Ytterøy were in Zone 2, while trips from Levanger to Mosvik and Inderøy were within Zone 3.
 The initial prices were NOK 1 for one person in Zone 1, NOK 2.50 in Zone 2 and NOK 3.5 in Zone 3.
 For cars, the prices were NOK 5, 10 and 14, respectively.
 On workdays, the ferry made two round trips to Ytterøy and Levanger, three round trips to Venneshamn and five round trips to Vangshylla and Kjerringvik.
 At Levanger, both ferries corresponded with north- and southbound trains on the Nordland Line at Levanger Station, which is within walking distance of the quay.
-At Vangshylla, there were buses operated by Fylkesbilene i Nord-Trøndelag to Steinkjer and Røra Station.
+At Vangshylla, there were buses operated by Fylkesbilene i Nord-Trøndelag to Steinkjer Municipality and Røra Station.

 Operations commenced on 1 February 1958.
 After five days, the service had to stop because of technical problems with the engine, and it took a week before it resumed.
 The quay at Levanger was not suitable, because the ferry could not dock at low tide.
 This caused the ferry to dock at the main dock to disembark passengers, whilst unloading the vehicles had to wait until high tide.
 In the first twelve months of operation, the ferry transported 9,411 vehicles, of which 4,000 were cars, and 40,000 passengers.
 By 1961, the number of cars had increased to 9,374.
 During 1958, the company employed ticket sellers at the quays.
 A new ferry, Innherredsferja II, was ordered from Ulstein Mekaniske Verksted, and entered service on 1 August 1962.
 The 27 m long vessel cost NOK 1,062,000.
 It had a capacity for sixteen cars or six trucks.
 Part of the rationale for purchasing the new ferry was the increased traffic across Skarnsund following the completion of National Road 755 from Mosvik to Leksvik, which made the ferry the fastest link for people from Leksvik traveling to Levanger.